-They’re cute and they’re fast.
-They were born to run in Arctic conditions and are waiting for you to send them on their way.
+They’re cute, they’re fast and they were born to run in Arctic conditions.
+Command your own team of sled dogs around a 10 kilometre track.
 Hang on to your sled and make sure you know where the brake pedal is!

 SNOWSURFING FINNISH LAPLAND

-Snowsurfing is as much about spending time in Lapland’s winter wonderland, as it is about the thrill of sliding down hills.
-This favourite local pastime draws inspiration from surfing, snowboarding and skateboarding, and by the unique winter environment.
+Snowsurfing is as much about spending time in Lapland’s winter wonderland, as it is about the thrill of 'surfing' in powder with hand-crafted binding-less boards.
+This favourite local pastime draws inspiration from surfing, snowboarding and skateboarding.

 Finnish ski resorts due to their northern location are practically guaranteed to have snow for the whole season and at this time of year, you’ll have plenty of opportunity to ride powder with temperatures sitting well below zero.
 Most of the terrain we ride ranges from mellow groomers, to fun tree runs, open off-piste areas and steeper backcountry zones.